vpoulailleau/crystal_trucks/README.md

 ### Viewer installation

-In a folder, copy `viewer.py` from this repository.
+In a folder, copy `viewer.py` and `requirements.txt` from this repository.

 Create a virtual environment (with bash/zsh on Linux/Mac or PowerShell on Windows):